-- Providing personal information about any person for malevolent purposes, including libel, slander, defamation, or harassment.
+- Providing personal information about any person for malevolent purposes (aka "doxxing"), including libel, slander, defamation, or harassment.

 - Requesting or providing information or materials that allows others to create, purchase, or download unofficial replications of a game or other works protected by copyright without the permission of the rights holder.

-- Sharing who is on your hide list is a zero-tolerance offense and will result in immediate moderation.
+- Using the hide list to taunt/antagonize is a zero-tolerance offense and will result in immediate moderation.

 - Please do not discuss unauthorized ways to block ads.
 We depend on ads for the revenue necessary to maintain the site.
 We offer members who contribute to the site the option of disabling any and all ads.